 - Say they offer SEO (but see it as a line item and not an inclusive strategy).

 - Those that actually do SEO and know what it is all about – these are few and far between and is why our team was born.

 The questions below will help you weed out those spammy SEO companies that are just out to take your hard-earned money and provide little value in return.

 Questions To Ask When Choosing An SEO Company

-There are many unethical SEO companies and individuals, who are just looking for a quick buck, and don’t have any vested interest in growing your business.
+Many unethical SEO companies and individuals are just looking for a quick buck and don’t have any vested interest in growing your business.
 Beyond the basics of making sure they have the skill set to provide high-value SEO, it is just as important to make sure they also have the following attributes.

 1. Do they have a detailed and established SEO process?